What does a Sales Engineer do?

 “Great balance work / private life : we have all the tools to manage it the way we want”

 “Work Life Balance is pretty bad or maybe it was me how couldn't say no.”

 “Many internal career progression opportunities within the org if that is what you're seeking.”

 Frequently asked questions about the role and responsibilities of sales engineers

 During their workday, sales engineers communicate with customers or potential customers.
 They use their expertise in the technical side of a product to help customers understand how the product they sell works for the customer's business.
 They answer questions and provide technical feedback inside their own company to help improve the product for sale and improve communication to customers.

 Yes, a great part about being a sales engineer is that they are very valuable to companies that sell a technical product.
 A sales engineer can help a customer understand specifically how the product can be helpful to the customer's business needs.
 Sales engineers are often a vital part of a sales team because they help close sales with technical expertise.
 Becoming a sales engineer requires developing a dual skill set that's highly valued.

-Yes, sales engineers are paid very well for their sales and technical knowledge.
-In the United States, a sales engineer gets paid £46,287 per year on average.
-Those with experience may get paid up to £79,904 for their knowledge and skills.
+Yes, sales engineers are paid well for their sales and technical knowledge.
+In the UK, a sales engineer gets paid £67,367 per year on average.
+Those with experience may get paid up to £99,462 for their knowledge and skills.